Solution

 Good evaluation software makes human review clearer, not irrelevant.

-Buyers should expect to see where a response is clearly fulfilled, where it is partial, and where the answer is commercially or technically ambiguous enough to require follow-up.
+Buyers should expect to see where a response is clearly fulfilled, where it is partial, and where the answer is ambiguous enough to require follow-up.
 The point of the workflow is not to flatten everything into one number.

-A strong RFx evaluation workflow should therefore make the review path itself visible, not just the existence of a scoring mechanism.
+RFx evaluation software should therefore make the review path visible, not just provide a scoring mechanism.